tanish2007/Weather/README.md

    npm start

 ##  Technologies Used:
-- React
+- React for building the UI.
-- External Movie API
+- JavaScript for fetching data and handling logic.
-- CSS
+- Weather API for real-time weather updates.